brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 The following figure shows typical RIFT route tables in a small 3-level fat tree topology.
 The leaf nodes contain only a single north-bound default route.
 The superspine nodes contain only host-specific south-bound routes.
 And the spine nodes contain a mixture.
+(Note that the term node is synonymous with router or layer 3 switch.)

 ![RIFT Typical Route Tables](https://brunorijsman-public.s3-us-west-2.amazonaws.com/diagram-rift-typical-route-tables.png)

 Automatic disaggregation (either the positive or the negative flavor) is what allows RIFT to get away with only using default routes for north-bound traffic.

-If there are no failures (no broken links and no broken routers) anywhere in the topology, then default routes are just fine.
+If there are no failures (no broken links and no broken nodes) anywhere in the topology, then default routes are just fine.
-Each router can just "spray" all north-bound traffic accross all parent routers using a equal cost multi-path (ECMP) default route.
-The Clos topology guarantees that (in the absence of failures) it doesn't matter which parent router is chosen.
-Any parent router is able to reach the final destination at the same cost as any other parent router.
+Each node can just "spray" all north-bound traffic accross all parent nodes using a equal cost multi-path (ECMP) default route.
+The Clos topology guarantees that (in the absence of failures) it doesn't matter which parent nodes is chosen.
+Any parent node is able to reach the final destination at the same cost as any other parent node.
 Have a look at the topologies in this guide and spend a few minutes to convince yourself that this is indeed a true statement.

 However, we have to consider the unhappy scenario as well.
-What if one or more links or routers are down?
+What if one or more links or nodes are down?
 In this case a simple default route for all north-bound traffic is not going to work.
 The traffic for certain destinations must avoid certain parents, and use certain alternative parents instead.
 I intentionally wrote that previous sentence to sound very vague: